 Color and Style Coding

 Once you are left with the clothes you’d like to keep, organizing your closet is the next big task.
-This checklist I recently came across from RedEnvelope is a great starting place.
 Depending on my mood, and depending on the season, I like to organize by either style or color.
 For spring, color is definitely a good option.
 I start in the back with black and navy items, and then work my way through purple, red, orange, and yellow.
 The closet immediately brightens up, and opening it up to select an outfit becomes that much more fun.

 By Morgan Gray